tdwg/bdq/tg2/_review/BDQ_Core_Supplement.md

 In this particular issue, and perhaps in all others where this has come up, I do not see that the uncertainty associated with the date actually has anything to do with what we are testing.
 This test can't assess if a date is actually within a Gregorian date interval, except in special cases where the Julian and Gregorian calendars coincide, and even that is ignoring all other possible calendars.
 Instead, it is able to test that a date following the ISO 8601-1 date specification is within a range specified in that context.
 We can't effectively do anything else because Darwin Core doesn't even provide for stating the original calendar used - it's forcing people to use the Gregorian calendar without describing the responsibility for doing so and the consequences of not doing so.
 I think the place for awareness of the implications of dates with unknown calendars is in the Darwin Core date terms.]

-#### 5.2.2 Example (Informative)

-Given the specification:

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:SourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the dwc:countryCode was EMPTY; COMPLIANT if the value of dwc:countryCode is found in bdq:sourceAuthority; otherwise NOT_COMPLIANT

-Pseudocode for an implementation follows the sequence of RESPONSE,critera; of the specification, with external prerequisites being able to be thrown from anywhere within the logic, but handled within the construct that builds a Result object.

-    Function validationCountrycodeNotempty(countryCode) returns Result {
-      String sourceAuthority = "ISO 3166-1-alpha-2"
-      Result result = new Result()
-      try {
-          if (isEmpty(countryCode) {
-              result.setStatus(INTERNAL_PREREQUISTS_NOT_MET)
-              result.setComment("provided countryCode is empty."
-          } else {
-              result.setStatus(RUN_HAS_RESULT)
-              if (isFoundCountryCode(countryCode,sourceAuthority)) {
-                 result.setValue(COMPLIANT)
-                 result.setComment("provided countryCode ["+countryCode+"] is a known "+sourceAuthority+" countryCode ") } else {
-                 result.setValue(NOT_COMPLIANT)
-                 result.setComment("provided countryCode ["+countryCode+"] is not a known "+sourceAuthority+" countryCode ") }
-          }
-      } catch NetworkException {
-          result.setStatus(EXTERNAL_PREREQUISITES_NOT_MET)
-          result.setComment("Temporary failure looking up countryCode, try later") }
-      return result;
-    }

-    Function isfoundCountryCode(countryCode,sourceAuthority) returns boolean throws NetworkException {...}

-#### 5.2.4 Guidelines for Implementers (Informative)

-**TODO: Mention of the need for local caching of web-site based source authorities.**

-Implementors should locally cache the results of calls to remote web services, particularly if they operate on a sequence of SingleRecords instead of operating on distinct values of InformationElements.
-Data sets typically contain many repeated values, and remote web services should not be subject to repeated requests asking the same question over and over.

-**TODO: Note that implementors do not need to implement web service calls to source authorities that are highly stable (e.g. DCMI type vocabulary #41).

-Some source authorities are highly stable small vocabularies.
-Implementors may choose to query a local copy of such a vocabulary, even if a remote service is specified in a bdq:sourceAuthority for a test.
-Implementors should monitor for changes to that vocabulary.

-**TODO: The value supplied for the parameter for the test is not an attribute of the data, it is an attribute of the Mechanism (of the system assessing the data quality).
-If we had included assertions about the validity values of parameters, they should only return external prerequisites not met, as they are assertions about externalities to the data and will change if the same data are run on the same test with a different configuration.**

 **If time zone is not included as a component of date and time, the date and time information is expected to be consistent throughout the event terms**